Water Heater Recovery Time Calculator

 Built For

-- HVAC contractors comparing recovery performance between standard and high-efficiency water heaters for bid proposals
+- HVAC contractors comparing recovery assumptions between standard and high-efficiency water heaters for bid review

 Assumptions

-- Gas efficiency is thermal efficiency (% of input BTU transferred to water), not the DOE Uniform Energy Factor which includes standby losses.
+- Entered gas efficiency is a screening thermal-efficiency prompt, not the DOE Uniform Energy Factor, which includes standby and draw-pattern effects.

 - Electric water heaters operate one element at a time (standard thermostat wiring), simultaneous element operation would halve the recovery time but is not standard.